m2e-code-quality/m2e-code-quality/README.md

 marriage of OSGi, Eclipse, and Maven is imperfect.
 In particular, it rarely works to run a build that does not start with 'clean'.

+## Development environment

-This project has Oomph, and you can set up an Eclipse development workspace of it in one click by:
+This project uses [Oomph](https://projects.eclipse.org/projects/tools.oomph), and you can set up an Eclipse development environment with the following steps:

 1. Make sure your JRE/JDK has the JCE installed (See http://stackoverflow.com/questions/42128981/eclipse-pmd-plug-in-handshake-failure and https://github.com/pmd/pmd-eclipse-plugin/issues/19)
 2. Downloading the Eclipse Installer from https://www.eclipse.org/downloads/ and start it.